 The Case For Linguistic Inclusion in Business

-The text translation tool and text-to-speak translation function are two of the most frequently used components of our translator toolbar.
+The text translation tool and text-to-speak translation function are two of the most frequently used components of our assistive toolbar.
 This is no surprise, given the diversity of languages that business websites cater to in today’s global society.
 English is the dominant online language, comprising 25.9% of internet users (Statista).
 However, if you only provide your website in English, you’re missing out on nearly three-quarters of the global market.

 “When your site is available in multiple languages, you attract the attention of an international market.
 You also become identified as a global brand which elevates your status and improves your reputation.
 Consumers tend to trust global brands more than ones that are only known locally.”